 - Glue Gun & Sticks

 - Dowel that fits loosely inside a straw

 - Craft wood and wide ribbon for targets

 I used Danish Oil to seal and prime my wood frame.
 Then painted the front and dry brushed the sides with Magnolia Homes by Kilz color Demo Day.

 Hello, DIY friends!
 You can download the DIY Nerf Gun Target Printable Art I made here.
 This printable art is currently free to email subscribers and for personal use only.
 It cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

-Steps to Do This DIY At Home
+Steps to Build This DIY At Home

 Please Note: You can see me do the steps for this DIY Nerf Gun Target build in the video above.